MathiasStadler/armbian-sunxi-fel-boot/README.md

 # Hints and Errors
 - if you find any .... please let me know => stadler-mathias@web.de
-- a screenshot , a one liner ... is more as enough
+- a screenshot , a one liner ... is more than enough

 # Preparations
 - take a big cup of coffee :-)